 Is there a private hot tub in every Glass Apartment?

 Yes!
 You will have your own private hot tub available to use throughout your stay (please note the general silence in the Glass Resort area between 12pm - 7am).
 Each Glass Apartment has a Hot Spring outdoor hot tub and a private Sauna.
 Remember to bring your own bathing suit or swimming trunks with you.

 Is breakfast included in my stay?

 Yes, the price of the stay includes a high-quality and varied breakfast, with local delicacies as well as breakfast classics.
-Breakfast is served in the restaurant of Glass Resort between 7.30am and 10.30am.
+Breakfast is served in the Glass Restaurant between 7.30am and 10.30am.